Dieffenbachia seguine

 Overview

 Dieffenbachia seguine is one of the most-grown variegated aroids and the source of the dumb cane trade name.
-The dramatic cream-and-green leaves and the strong toxicity are equally well-known.
+The dramatic cream-and-green leaves are well-known indoor foliage, valued for their size and high-contrast pattern.

 Care Priorities